tc39/notes/es9/2018-05/may-24.md

  - [proposal](https://github.com/devsnek/proposal-symbol-thenable)
  - [slides]()

 JHD: Exporting a named `then` function from a module makes the module a thenable.
 This logically follows the promise protocol, but means there is now no way to dynamically import a module with a then function.
 Refactoring hazards exist.
 Someone could write a module that blocks itself from dynamic import.
 It's super weird conceptually, but it logically follows from the way Promises work, but it is a problem.
 This came up with members trying to implement custom module loader in node.
 There is no way to get a dynamically imported module record.
 V8 can provide hooks, there are workaround but it surfaced the issue.
-DD said it would be bad if module namespace objects were magick where they weren't thennable.
-Namespace objects are thennable now, they shouldn't be through dynamic import - it should be a static picture of the module.
+DD said it would be bad if module namespace objects were magick where they weren't thenable.
+Namespace objects are thenable now, they shouldn't be through dynamic import - it should be a static picture of the module.
 Its weird if we make them magick. `import('bar')` would give different output to `import foo from 'bar'`.
-Generic solution is to make a thennable object not be thennable.
+Generic solution is to make a thenable object not be thenable.

 DD: I was saying this is a generic problem, not that we should solve it.